yqfangs/Time-To-Work/README.md

 <li><strong>Submit Availability Page: </strong>
 <ul>
 <li> Log in as an employee to gain access to this page on the side menu bar. </li>
-<li> The currentUser attribute should be the same as other pages.
-However, we changed it to an employee so that the page can be displayed normally. (currentUser is an employer by default) </li>
 <li> Select the day of week you wish to change available work time with the grey button. </li>
-<li> Input a valid interval of available work time and submit. </li>
+<li> Input a valid interval of available work time (within the open hours of your workplace) and click change. </li>
-<li> Successful changes can be observed by inspecting the corresponding employee object in console. </li>
+<li> After changing the availability of the week, click "submit all changes" button to submit you new availability to the server via a PATCH request. </li>
+<li> A dialog box will pop up to indicate that the submission is either successful or failed. </li>
 </ul>
 </li>
 <li><strong>Scheduling Page: </strong>